How Konro Grills Are Made

 Blocks of Diatomite, used for making konros.

-These Kaginushi-made konro grills are probably the most popular ones you will see, from retailers of Japanese cookware like us, to restaurants that cook over charcoal daily.
+Kaginushi-made konro grills are the most popular ones around, from retailers of Japanese cookware like us to restaurants that cook over charcoal daily.
 I hope you enjoyed learning about this process, if you’d like to learn more about Konro grills we have a ton of other articles about them and how they work!